YINI-lang/YINI-spec/YINI-Specification.md

 **Nested Lists with `:` Notation**

-Nested lists are supported and may include inner bracketed lists (arrays):
+Nested lists are supported and may include inner bracketed Lists:
 ```yini
 linkItems:
 	["stylesheet", "css/general.css"],